system76/tech-docs/src/models/thelio-astra-a1-n1/ubuntu-24.04.md

     ```
     sudo add-apt-repository ppa:system76-dev/stable
     ```
-3. Install the System76 driver with the following command:
+3. Install the System76 driver.
+    - If your Thelio Astra contains an NVIDIA GPU, use the following command, which includes a System76-packaged NVIDIA driver along with other drivers and utilities:
         ```
+        sudo apt install system76-driver-nvidia
+        ```
+    - Otherwise, use the following command to only install non-NVIDIA-related drivers and utilities:
+        ```
-    sudo apt install system76-driver system76-driver-nvidia
+        sudo apt install system76-driver
         ```
 4. Install all available OS updates again.
 This may downgrade some packages as they pull the version from the System76 PPA:
     ```
     sudo apt update